 - Memberships might already be in your spam folder or on an alternate (registered) email address.
 Please check there first, but otherwise we can help you at email@example.com.

 How do I register for the Tournaments?

 - There's no need to register and there's no need to pay for anything!
 If you are in the BAC Club (all accounts that we create are in by default!) then you have access to all of our Chesskid Tournaments.
-Please see the BAC Chesskid Tournament Page for further assistance (this page will be specific to Friday CAMP Tournaments until August 24).
+You can find them from the Homepage "Upcoming Tournaments" or you may go to "Play vs Kid" to see them there.

-I cant seem to find/join the Tournament, can you please help me?
+I cant seem to join the Tournament, can you please help me?

 - Please explore the link above very thoroughly, as it covers every question and topic we've received in better detail.
 Our 4 most common issues that players experience are:

 > You are using a non-BAC account that isn't in the BAC Club, so isn't able to see BAC Tournaments.